 Bible reading?
 I have addressed Bible reading in other posts, like this one: It is a New Year.
 Maybe you don’t need a Bible reading plan?

 Yes, you read that right.
 Maybe you don’t need a Bible reading plan!

 Are you failing at Bible reading every year?
-As the saying goes, “insanity is doing the same thing and expecting different results”!
-Stop the insanity!
+As the saying goes, “insanity is doing the same thing and expecting different results”! – Stop the insanity!
 Read the linked post for ideas.
-Do what works for you – even if it goes contrary to typical Bible reading rules or norms.
+Try some new approaches, and do what works for you – even if it goes contrary to typical Bible reading rules or norms.

 A final idea…Daily devotions.
 These times can be productive or non-productive.
 A good idea or helpful spiritual rule can go wrong.
 I fear some Christians have missed the point.
 They are not actually going deeper or growing spiritually, but are self-deceived by their routine.
 Are you self-deceived?

 Because they read a quick, uplifting one-page devotional, based on one Scripture verse, and say a brief prayer – they have “checked the box” for their daily quiet time.
 Five minutes, 7 days a week – for a total of 35 minutes a week – and that is their total personal time with God.
 Hmm.
 Related thoughts in this post: One minute devotionals? – Instead of devotionals everyday, it could be better to find longer lengths of time to commit to your spiritual life.
 For example, two one-hour segments where you read the Bible and pray, with time to delve deeper.

 I hope my rambling thoughts have not muddied the water!
 There IS a time and place for discipline.
 Maybe you are just lazy and lack commitment.
 Set the alarm 30 minutes early to spend time with God.
 Follow the Bible reading plan.
 Just do it!
 Persevere.

 A reader of my blog left this comment after the Bible reading plan post that I thought was a good summation: